sfrempong35-maker/sfrempong35-maker.github.oi/README.md

 **SQL Skills Used:** Data Retrieval (SELECT): Queried and ectracted specific information from database.

-Data Aggregation (SUM, COUNT): Calculated totals, such as sales and quantities, and counted records to analyze data trends.
+Data Aggregation (SUM, COUNT, JOIN, LEFT JOIN, RIGHT JOIN): Calculated totals, such as sales, quantities, counted records and also joining tables to analyze data trends.

-Data Filtering (WHERE, BETWEEN, IN , AND, GROUP BY): Applied filtrs to slelect relevant data, including filtering by ranges and lists.
+Data Filtering (WHERE, BETWEEN, IN , AND, GROUP BY, ORDER BY): Applied filtrs to select relevant data, including filtering by ranges, lists, grouping data and ordering data.

 Data Source Specification (FROM): Specified the tables used as dara sources for retrieval.